 When Boys & Girls Clubs of America began its relationship with Prosper Strategies, the organization was at the forefront of a positive shift in nonprofit communications, away from stereotype-based language toward strength-based communications.

-While stereotype-based messaging has historically been effective for nonprofit communicators, particularly in fundraising, Boys & Girls Clubs of America’s leadership recognized it was ultimately counterproductive (and counter to their mission) to use language that perpetuated stereotypes about the youth and communities they work with.
-They did not want to define youth by the challenges they faced, but rather their potential, by shifting language to align with positive youth development and their approach to trauma-informed care.
+While stereotype-based communication has historically been effective for nonprofits, particularly in fundraising, Boys & Girls Clubs of America’s leadership recognized it was ultimately counterproductive (and counter to their mission) to use language that perpetuated stereotypes about the youth and communities they work with.
+They did not want to define youth by the challenges they faced, but rather their potential.
+This could be achieved by shifting language to align with positive youth development and their approach to trauma-informed care.
 They also recognized the powerful role communications could play in their commitment to diversity, equity and inclusion.
 The organization was ready to lead in this important work, but they needed strategic support to make this intentional shift in their messaging, fundraising and communications.

-Prosper Strategies used elements of the Nonprofit Impact System™ to help Boys & Girls Clubs of America better understand their current approach to strength-based communications and that of other youth-serving organizations, develop their own guide to strength-based messaging, and then train their staff at both a national and local level on the organization’s new strength-based approach.
+Prosper Strategies used the Nonprofit Impact System™ and our Shared Power Strategy™ philosophy to help Boys & Girls Clubs of America better understand their current approach to strength-based communications, develop their own guide to strength-based communication, and then train their staff at both a national and local level on the organization’s new strength-based approach.

 - Collaboration with the DEI Communications Sub-Group: before they engaged Prosper Strategies, Boys & Girls Clubs of America had already convened a DEI working group, including a sub-group focused on evaluating how communications can contribute to the organization’s race equity goals.
-Members of this group shared insights with us as we developed the Strength-Based Messaging Guide.
+Members of this group shared insights with us as we developed the strength-based communication guide.

-- Listening sessions with staff: we also sought collaboration and feedback from more than 40 members of Boys & Girls Clubs of America’s national staff who were invited to participate in listening sessions where we introduced the Strength-Based Messaging Guide and invited their perspectives, feedback and questions.
+- Listening sessions with staff: we also sought collaboration and feedback from more than 40 members of Boys & Girls Clubs of America’s national staff who were invited to participate in listening sessions where we introduced the strength-based communication guide and invited their perspectives, feedback and questions.
 Participants had the chance to provide feedback prior to the session via a web form, or during the session via video chat.
 Staff were selected for participation by leadership based on their expertise and role within the organization.

-Once the Strength-Based Messaging Guide had been reviewed by leadership and those who participated in the relevant meetings and listening sessions, it was time to begin rolling it out to staff and encouraging its use.
+Once the strength-based communication guide had been reviewed by leadership and those who participated in the relevant meetings and listening sessions, it was time to begin rolling it out to staff and encouraging its use.
 Prosper Strategies conducted the following trainings as part of the initial rollout:

 - Senior leadership training at Boys & Girls Clubs of America’s leadership retreat